 The course content and learning objectives, as well as class size all factor into which teaching format is most suitable for a course.
 Using a variety of teaching formats also helps support diverse learners.
 The section includes descriptions of different teaching formats with additional resources for more information, and a number of proven strategies to engage students in their learning regardless of the teaching format.

-Active learning is an umbrella term that encompasses a number of different teaching approaches all of which shift the focus from the teacher delivering course
+Active Learning Active learning is an umbrella term that encompasses several different teaching approaches, all of which shift the focus from the teacher delivering course

 Team-Based Learning (TBL) provides a framework for a flipped course experience.
 Students prepare before class and then spend the majority of class time solving problems

 In essence, service-learning is an educational tool that consists of three essential elements: Community service Curriculum connection Reflection There are many definitions of service-learning and

-Fully online courses are those where the students and instructor do not meet face-to-face in a classroom setting.
-The course may be fully asynchronous where
+Online Learning Fully online courses are those where the students and instructor do not meet face-to-face in a classroom setting.
+The course may be fully

 Blended learning is a pedagogical approach in which a student learns at least in part through delivery of content and instruction via digital and online media